Irish Renewable Energy Summit 2020:

 The Renewable Energy Summit will provide a valuable opportunity to bring together the key stakeholders from across the energy sector, and those who interact with the energy sector to discuss how the contribution from renewable energy can be maximised and implemented most effectively.
 The objective is to create a genuine in-depth understanding of the alternative paths open to Ireland in increasing the contribution from renewable energy.

-The summit will be of interest to senior managers and decisionmakers in the renewable energy sector.
+The summit is attended by senior managers and decision makers in the renewable energy sector.
 Delegates come from right across the sector and the wider energy community with a contingent from overseas.
 Delegates will include:

 - Chief Executives, directors and senior managers in the energy sector